 Water flows down from a small crack surrounded by thick shrubs.
 Since the waterfall is not quite high, try to stand under the waterfall.
 It is refreshing as the strong shower hits the head.
-Stay in the water for some time so the sulfur can work its wonder.
+Stay in the water for some time so the sulfur can work wonders.
 For the sake of the skin’s health.

 Enjoy the beneficial effects, no need to go to a spa for glowing and healthy skin.
 Later on, restore the body’s heat by ordering a cup of hot coffee from the food stall nearby.

 Munduk Village has other waterfalls aside from Munduk.
-Continue to take the off-beaten path to Melanting Waterfall.
+Continue to take the off-beaten path to Melanting waterfall.
 The upcoming waterfall is an hour trek from Munduk.
 Despite the distance, the waterfall can easily be accessed from the same forest.
 The water towers are 30 meters high, slightly higher than the Munduk waterfall.

 The dew coming from the water flies more wildly here than at Munduk, creating a natural shower.
 Other waterfalls include Laangan.
 The waterfall located in one of the villager’s private land.
 Befriend the old man whose family owns the place.
-And ask him how it feels to have a waterfall at one’s backyard.
+And ask him how it feels to have a waterfall in one’s backyard.